Azure-Samples/active-directory-java-webapp-openidconnect/README.md

 - or use PowerShell scripts that:
   - **automatically** create for you the Azure AD applications and related objects (passwords, permissions, dependencies)

-If you want to use this automation, read the instructions in [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md)
+If you want to use this automation, read the instructions in [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md).
+Please note that the configuration of your code (Step 4) still needs to be done manually.

 #### First step: choose the Azure AD tenant where you want to create your applications